tobiasschaber/elastic/README.md

 # README #

-With this project you can automatically setup a complete elasticsearch environment with just a few clicks.
+This project enables you to set up your own elasticsearch cluster with many different configuration options based on vagrant boxes.
-You can either work with vagrant or just use the delivered shell installer scripts and execute them on your nodes.
+If you have your vagrant cluster running, you can use the delivered shell installer scripts and execute them on your real nodes, that means it is possible to move your configuration from your vagrant boxes to your real environment.

 ## Prequisites ##